MAKARD/react-native-formawesome/docs/UnparsedErrorContainer.md

 # UnparsedErrorContainer

-Component for notify user about errors that cannot be applied to model.
+Component for notify user about errors which can't be applied to model.

 *`UnparsedErrorContainer` should be wrapped into `Form`*